edolstra/dhdm/README.md

   (The *Geometry/Normal* node is strictly speaking not needed here, since it's the default if the *Normal* input is not hooked up.)

+# Notes

-Note: while it might be nice to use the Displacement modifier, it currently does not support tangent-space displacement maps.
+* While it might be nice to use the Displacement modifier (since it would work with Eevee), it currently does not support tangent-space displacement maps.

+* Ideally, Blender would have multiresolution shape keys so we wouldn't need to encode this stuff as images.